-The Fund's primary investment objective is to seek consistent current income while secondarily seeking long-term capital appreciation with moderate volatility.
+The Fund's primary investment objective is to seek consistent current income while secondarily seeking long-term capital appreciation with moderate volatility and low correlation to the broader markets.

 The Fund's SAI contains a list of the fundamental investment policies (those that may not be changed without a shareholder vote) of the Fund under the heading "Investment Objective and Policies."